 This post may contain affiliate links.
 Read my full disclosure here.

 What is a brooder?
 A brooder is a heated, safe space for baby poultry to live within in order to keep them healthy.
 It must be large enough to include feeders and watering equipment as well.

 In nature, these chicks rely on their mother for warmth in order to reduce stress on their tiny little bodies.
 It takes about six weeks for them to develop all of their juvenile feathers.
 Once those feathers come in, they will be able to go without the heat source within the brooder space.

 When deciding on what to use as a brooder consider:

 - Can I safely add a heat source?

-- Is it large enough to accomodate my growing chicks?
+- Is it large enough to accommodate my growing chicks?

-- Do I have space for their feeder and waterer?
+- Do I have space for their feeder and watering equipment?